Gapminder/gsheets-gm-functions/docs/README.md

 | concept_id | `any` |  Should be one of the sets listed in the gapminder geo ontology such as “countries\_etc” (see the tab “geo-sets” in the "geo aliases and synonyms" workbook with one sheet for each set of geographies, and for each of them a look up table with aliases).
 Our plan is to add more known sets of geographies to this workbook (such as indian\_states, us\_states ) TODO: Make optional |

 **Returns:** `string`
+A two-dimensional array containing the cell/column contents described above in the summary.

 ___
 <a id="gm_interpolate"></a>